nicklalone/CIST_2500/05_R_Week/Day2.md

 These commands are basically, "Load the library and commands for the readr package."
 Once this is done, we write out a command that is essentially, "create a memory object called homework_5" that contains a csv (read_csv) called this string, "homework_5.csv".
 Once this is done, in the "Environment" pane, you should see your object called, "homework_5" appear with a blue arrow to the left of it.

+Datatypes in R are a little weird at times.
+For example, the list is:

+1. Double - Number with decimals
+2. Integer - Whole Numbers
+3. Character - Text Strings
+4. Logical - TRUE or FALSE
+5. Date - Times, Dates, and it can be configured all sorts of ways.
+6. Complex - real + imaginary numbers (i)
+7. Raw - A raw data type is used to holds raw bytes.

+There are also:

+* NA as in, nothing is here.
+* NaN - Not a Number
+* Inf - infinite values

+For the most part, we will always be using 1,2,3.
+Sometimes we will use 5 and 4.
+In class, we won't usually use complex or raw unless i've broken something.

 It is now in memory and we can start calling on it!

 ### <a id = "install"></a>Installing Packages